1284.01 PERMISSION OR DENIAL

 (b) Plans.
 Seven copies of a site plan and supporting data, which show the size, location, and topography of the site, the use of adjacent land, the proposed size, bulk, use and location of buildings; the location, distance, and proposed function of all yards, open spaces, parking areas, driveways, storage areas and accessory structures; the location of all utilities, the provisions for parking, moving, or loading vehicles and the timing of construction proposed, as well as a copy of other permits or plans required for the particular use by respective County, State and/or Federal Government agencies, and any other pertinent information required by the Zoning Administrator.

-The Zoning Administrator shall forward a copy of the application to the Board of Township Commissioners and to the Planning Commission for review and approval.
+The Zoning Administrator shall forward a copy of the application to the Board of Township Commissioners and to the Planning Committee for review and approval.

 (b) Conditions.
 The Board of Commissioners may, in addition to those specifically provided in this Zoning Code, attach such reasonable conditions and safeguards as it determines necessary to meet the intent of this Zoning Code, to protect adjacent property, and to further the public interest.
 All development, construction, and use shall be in accordance with the approved plan and all attached conditions, unless a revised plan is submitted and approved.
 Any development contrary to the approved plan shall constitute a violation of the Zoning Code.